costavale/BlueCarbon/README.md

 -   `core_data` data.frame with core properties,
 -   `sample_data` data.frame with sample properties,
--   `sampler_lenght` name of the column with the length of the sampler,
+-   `sampler_length` name of the column with the length of the sampler,
 -   `sampler_diameter` name of the column with the diameter of the sampler,
 -   `internal_distance` name of the column with the distance between sampler top and core surface,
 -   `external_distance` name of the column with the distance between sampler top and sediment surface